-Law enforcement concerns over diversion of opioids and social issues around abuse of opioids may make the regulatory approval process very difficult for our drug candidates.
+Law enforcement concerns over diversion of opioids and social issues around abuse of opioids may make the regulatory approval process very time consuming, difficult and expensive for our drug candidates.

 Media stories regarding the diversion of opioids and other controlled substances are commonplace.
 Law enforcement agencies or regulatory agencies may apply policies that seek to limit the availability of opioids.
 Such efforts may adversely affect the regulatory approval process for our drug candidates.